andres-tran/blog/README.md

 - Light/dark theme toggle with persistence and system preference support
 - Responsive layout for small screens
 - Four sample posts to get you started
-- Search bar powered by the OpenAI API via a backend proxy (set `OPENAI_API_KEY` and run the server)
+- Search bar powered by the OpenAI Responses API with developer-style instructions (set `OPENAI_API_KEY` and run the server)

 ## Running locally